Number : Season 23, serial 4 of 4.

 First UK Broadcast : 29 November – 6 December 1986.

-Plot : The Doctor’s trial is cancelled, when he learns that the Valeyard is infact a dark reflection of himself – in league with the Master and persues them both into the digital world of The Matrix.
+Plot : The Doctor’s trial is cancelled, when it is learned, that the Valeyard is infact a dark reflection of the Doctor.
+In league with the Master, the Doctor persues them both -into the digital world of The Matrix.

 Whats good : The Valeyard is a brilliant concept for a Who villain, as a more ruthless version of the Doctor.
-The dark Dickensian feel to the episode, is a nice suspenseful touch.
+The dark Dickensian feel to the story – is a nice suspenseful touch.

-Whats bad : The second part feels rushed and the (altered) outcome is not as effective as what had been originally planned.
+Whats bad : The second episode feels rushed and the (altered) outcome is not as effective as what had been originally planned.

-Review With Spoilers : The Ultimate Foe is the 4th and final episode in the Trial Of A Timelord season, it is also shorter – at only 2 episodes.
+Review With Spoilers : The Ultimate Foe is the fourth and final episode – in the Trial Of A Timelord season; it is also shorter – at only 2 episodes.

-The Doctor discovers that his prosecutor; the Valeyard – is infact a shadowy reflection of the Doctor’s own personality, somewhere between his 12th and final regeneration.
+The Doctor discovers that the Valeyard – is infact a shadowy reflection of the Doctor’s own personality, somewhere between the 12th and final regeneration.

-The Matrix is much like its Warchowski counterpart and the rules of reality are turned on their head.
-The Doctor is attacked by a mass of disembodied hands in quicksand on a beach.
-A mysterious Dickensian character called Mr Popplewell, keeps appearing in every location that the Doctor ventures, sporting riddles and puzzles.
+The Matrix – is much like it’s Warchowski counterpart and the rules of reality are turned on their head.
+The Doctor is attacked, by a mass of disembodied hands – in quicksand on a beach.
+A mysterious Dickensian character – called Mr Popplewell; keeps appearing in every location, that the Doctor ventures to; sporting riddles and puzzles.

-Whilst part 1 builds to a satisfying cliffhanger of; how can the Doctor ever hope to outwit a more ruthless version of himself?
-Part 2 resolves this conundrum in a less than satisfying way and envisages the Valeyard’s intentions as wanting to blow up the Gallifreyian High Council.
+Whilst epsiode 1 builds to a satisfying cliffhanger of; how can the Doctor ever hope to outwit a more ruthless version?
+Episode 2 resolves this conundrum, in a less than satisfying way – and envisages the Valeyard’s intentions, as wanting to blow up the Gallifreyian High Council.

-The reason for the mis-mash between the two episodes was that – original writer Robert Holmes died before penning a second part.
-A replacement script by script-editor Eric Saward was abandoned, after he resigned and refused its use – in his absence.
+The reason for the mis-mash between the two episodes was that – original writer Robert Holmes diedp, before penning a second episode.
+A replacement script, by script-editor Eric Saward was abandoned; after he resigned and refused its use.

-Therefore, during pre-production and rehearsals – husband and wife team Pip and Jane Baker stepped in and furnished a new second part, in only 3 days.
+Therefore, during pre-production and rehearsals – husband and wife team; Pip and Jane Baker stepped in and furnished a new second episode – in only 3 days.

 “Oh, indeed not.
 The Doctor’s well matched against himself [The Valeyard].
 One must destroy the other!”
 The Master

-The original conceived ending of Saward’s script, had the Doctor and The Valeyard cast into an infinite eternal time void – one unable to outwit the other.
-Producer JNT did not like this downbeat finale and worried it would give extra ammunition to Beeb top brass to cancel the show.
-As a result, he vetoed it.
+The original conceived ending of Saward’s script, had the Doctor and The Valeyard cast into an infinite eternal time-void.
+One – unable to outwit the other.
+Producer JNT did not like this downbeat finale and worried, it would give extra ammunition to BBC top-brass, to cancel the show; as a result, he vetoed it.

-Once back at the trial room, we learn that Peri did not infact die on Thoros Beta due to the manipulated recording from the Matrix, but had actually escaped unharmed and married King Yrcanos.
+Once back in the trial room, we learn that Peri did not infact die on Thoros Beta, due to the manipulated recording from the Matrix; but had actually escaped unharmed and married King Yrcanos.

-The Doctor ends the episode by turning down the offer of the newly vacated Gallifreyian Presidency and leaves in the Tardis – with Mel.
+The Doctor ends the story, by turning down the offer of the newly vacated Gallifreyian Presidency and leaves in the Tardis; with Mel.

-What this new ending did; was undermine the power of the Valeyard character, by having the Doctor outwit him, like any other Who villain.
-Also, the retraction of Peri’s death undermined what had been a powerful scene in the previous to last episode – Mindwarp.
+What this new ending did; was undermine the power of the Valeyard character, by having the Doctor outwit the Valeyard; like any other Who villain.
+Also, the retraction of Peri’s death, undermined what had been a powerful scene – in the previous to last serial; Mindwarp.

-In doing so – though, would have probably been the end of the show as the Beeb chiefs would likely have axed it then but at least it would have ended memorably.
+In doing so – though, it would have probably been the end of the show, as the BBC chiefs would likely have axed it – but at least; it would have ended memorably.